technosophos/common-chart/docs/index.md

 It provides utilities that reflect best practices of Kubernetes chart development, making it faster for you to write charts.

+## Tips

+A few tips for working with Common:

+- Use `{{ include "some.template" | indent $number }}` to produce formatted output.
+- Be careful when using functions that generate random data (like `common.fullname.unique`).
+  They may trigger unwanted upgrades or have other side effects.

 ## Utilities

 ### `common.fullname`